Matthewadeoye/animalsounds/README.md

 [![R-CMD-check](https://github.com/Matthewadeoye/animalsounds/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Matthewadeoye/animalsounds/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of animalsounds is to …
+The goal of animal sounds is to print a note about what an animal does.

 ## Installation